readthedocs/readthedocs.org/docs/user/guides/environment-variables.rst

       In other words,
       do not use this option if your environment variable is a secret.

-Finally, click on :guilabel:`Save`.
-Your custom environment variable is immediately active for all future builds.

 .. note::

    Once you create an environment variable, you won't be able to edit or view its value in the :term:`dashboard`.

+Finally, click on :guilabel:`Save`.
+Your custom environment variable is immediately active for all future builds and you are ready to start using it.

+In the next sections,
+you can see a few examples of using environment variables. ⬇️

 Accessing environment variables in code
 ---------------------------------------